Build a modern web app using Django and Javascript

 TodoSchema

-- the schema serializes (convert data to python types) and deserializes data (convert data to content types such as JSON or XML).
-This is the equivalent of a serializer class in the Django rest framework.apps/dashboard/api.py
+- the schema serializes (converts data to python types) and deserializes data (converts data to content types such as JSON or XML).
+This is the equivalent of a serializer class in the Django rest framework.

 from .models import Todo